-- Business owners are generally optimistic despite a tumultuous 2020 - with most saying they either will expand or stay steady - When asked about the top advantages of doing business in Molalla, an overwhelming majority pointed to the small town feel and local community area care some Small town are home area local close home people great busin ess may town work community anarrage growing protocs Molalia career live as supporting as love
+- Business owners are generally optimistic despite a tumultuous 2020 - with most saying they either will expand or stay steady - When asked about the top advantages of doing business in Molalla, an overwhelming majority pointed to the small town feel and local community area core Small town one home one local close home people great business easy town work community atterrage growing products Molalla contents live one supporting to love

-Q10 What are the top advantages of doing business within Molala?
+Q10 What are the top advantages of doing business within Molalla?
 List up to three.